JamieLee629/Angry-Owl/README.md

 Project Members: Jamie Lee, Jingyi Yu

 ## Summary
-A motion-detecting owl scarecrow controlled by a Raspberry Pi 3 Model B. Can move forwards and backwards, rotate, make scary sounds, flap wings, and shine bright lights in the presence of live garden pests such as rodents and deer.
+A motion-detecting owl scarecrow controlled by a Raspberry Pi 3 Model B. Can move forwards and backwards, rotate, make scary sounds (optional), flap wings, and shine bright lights in the presence of live garden pests such as rodents and deer.
 The purpose is to scare away these pests which eat the leaves, fruits and vegetables of garden crops.

 ## Background Information
 My dad maintains a large garden, but pests like raccoons and deer will often eat the fruits of his labor.
 He has tried store-bought deer repellent, but it did not work.
 It would be useful for gardeners if there was an infrared-detecting scarecrow that can move when it detects a sudden change in infrared radiation levels (i.e. an animal coming into view).
-Additionally, the scarecrow can make customizable sounds that can [scare the animals away](https://www.thestar.com/news/insight/2016/03/07/the-sound-that-strikes-fear-into-a-raccoons-heart.html).
+Optionally, the scarecrow can make customizable sounds that can [scare the animals away](https://www.thestar.com/news/insight/2016/03/07/the-sound-that-strikes-fear-into-a-raccoons-heart.html).
 We decided to build our scarecrow in the form of an angry owl.
 The owl is a common predator among smaller pests, so the form of its silhouette alone can intimidate them.
-The loud sounds and commotion that the angry owl generates serves to scare off larger pests, such as deer and foxes.
+The loud commotion that the angry owl generates serves to scare off larger pests, such as deer and foxes.

 ## Electronics Parts List:
 - 1x [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)